Best Weightlifting Shoes for Squatting and Lifting

 So, I have written a full guide that explains the ins and outs of deciding upon the best weightlifting shoes.

-The table below shows each of the shoes, which I will be reviewing for this article.
+The boxes below show a quick view of each of the shoes that I will be reviewing for this article.
 I have chosen the seven shoes that I feel are the best available.

 Nike Romaleo 2.0

 Position U.S.A P2.1

 Do I need weightlifting shoes? - Who should buy them.